JimberSoftware/docs/rules/services/services.md

 ![unsaved_changes.png](/unsaved_changes.png ':size=400')

+After creating the service you can switch to [Attribute Services](/./rules/attribute_services/attribute_services.md) to specify the details of the service.

 ## Edit Service
 Services can be edited by clicking on the yellow pencil icon next to their name
 ![icon_edit.png](/icon_edit.png ':size=35').